Blokyk/starkid/docs/StarKid-overview.md

 ### Customization

 > todo: allowed xml tags
-> todo: Recline_Help_MaxCharsPerLine
+> todo: StarKid_Help_MaxCharsPerLine

 #### Custom argument/option value names

 ## Restrictions

-As a source generator, Recline has some base restrictions that we either could never avoid, or have chosen to not fight against, often because it would:
+As a source generator, StarKid has some base restrictions that we either could never avoid, or have chosen to not fight against, often because it would: